| Religious movements in the 6th centuryIf ethnic hostility within the empire was less a menace around

 condemned only in 381 with promulgation of the doctrine that Father

+and Son were of one substance and thus coexistent.
 If the Fathers of the 4th century quarreled over the relations

 between God the Father and God the Son, those of the 5th century